 Where the prospective adopter's full history cannot be ascertained by conducting a criminal record check and other background checks (for example, where they have lived abroad for an extended period a Certificate of Good Conduct should be sought), a decision should be taken as to whether to carry out any other checks or take up additional references.
-The agency should ensure it has sufficient information to justify continuing with Stage One but not delay the approval process.
+The agency should ensure it has sufficient information to justify continuing.
 If it decides not to proceed, it should provide the prospective adopter with a clear written explanation of the reasons why.

 The agency may not consider a prospective adopter suitable to adopt a child if they or any adult member of their household has been convicted of a specified offence committed at 18 or over, or has received a police caution in respect of a specified offence which they admitted at the time the caution was given.
 In such circumstances the agency must notify the prospective adopter in writing, with reasons, without delay.